• Skip to primary navigation

 No-Bake Coffee and Cinnamon Granola Bar Recipe

-4 granola bars stacked on top of each other surrounded by coffee beans this recipe
+4 granola bars stacked on top of each other surrounded by coffee beans

 I have a love and hate relationship with granola bars, as I think many of us do.
 They are a great portable and convenient snack, while their continually increasing cost, fast consumption (I mean, didn’t I just buy these?), and uncontrollable ingredients are a constant battle.